aimicrocot/Facts-Memory-Tracker/README.md

 - You control how many of the most recent messages remain visible.
 At minimum, this includes the latest message from the bot and the user
 - All other messages are automatically hidden, and their key points are also extracted automatically—no manual selection required
-- The process runs in parallel, meaning it does not affect the model’s intelligence; there are no additional injections or token overhead—only a concise summary of past messages
+- The process runs in parallel, meaning it does not affect the model’s intelligence
+- There are no additional injections or token overhead—only a concise summary of past messages
+- There is an option to manually scan messages via a button.

 ### Installation